These NBA Teams Blew It at the Trade Deadline

 If it comes as any consolation (it doesn't), the Jazz were tied to the right names.
 They were involved in the Mike Conley sweepstakes, but based on the Grizzlies' asking price from the Pistons, according to The Athletic's James L. Edwards III, they were demanding the moon.

-Seeing Otto Porter go to the Bulls is tougher to stomach.
+Seeing Otto Porter Jr. go to the Bulls is tougher to stomach.
 The Jazz sniffed around him in the weeks leading up to the deadline, per The Athletic's Tony Jones, and he seemed like the perfect fit—a supercharged Crowder.
-As the Hardwood Knocks podcast's Andy Bailey, a Jabari Parker enthusiast mind you, wrote after Utah stood pat:

-"This is why I wanted the Jazz to get Otto Porter.
+As the Hardwood Knocks podcast's Andy Bailey, a Jabari Parker enthusiast, mind you, wrote after Utah stood pat: "This is why I wanted the Jazz to get Otto Porter.
 It sounds like Washington's initial demands were crazy.
 But that obviously changed after the John Wall injury.
 That package he wound up going for was not good."

 Let's be clear: The Jazz aren't damned because they didn't.
 They have the West's second-easiest schedule to close the year, according to PlayoffStatus.com.
 They can get to max space this summer.
 Or they can guarantee Favors' salary and hope to broker an offseason blockbuster.